 April through

 August, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for the average person.
+A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for ordinary individuals.

-Note: In July, a daily UV index of 12 turns into the following recommendations:
+Note: In July, the maximum UV index of 12 translates into these guidelines: